0-9,

 wagon repair shop

-the maintenance and repair of railway wagons.
+A workshop which is used for the maintenance and repair of railway wagons.

 Plural form: wagon repair shops